karthikv/purview/README.md

 just like you would in regular HTML.
 In the same vein as `forceValue`, there's a `forceSelected` attribute to forcibly update the selected option(s) on each re-render.

+### `getInitialState()`
+Components can define a `getInitialState()` function that returns a promise with the initial state of the component.
+This can be used to e.g. fetch information from a database or service prior to the component rendering.

+The call to `Purview.render()` returns a promise that resolves once all initial state has been fetched and components have been rendered.
+This prevents the user from seeing a flash of empty content before your components load their state.

 ### Other differences
 In addition to the above, Purview also differs from React in the following ways: